|

 membranes.
 Capsaicins dissolve in milk fat and alcohol, but not water.

+They cannot simply be washed off your hands.
 NOTE: Capsaicin extracted from hot peppers and applied to the skin as

 the active ingredient in a cream or ointment is an effective